 (round and soft, hourglass or pear-shaped, short arms, legs, and limbs, easy weight gainer)

-Endomorphs are the exact opposites of the ectomorphs.
+Endomorphs are the exact opposites of ectomorphs.
 They are characterized by large, round, and plump bodies.
 It seems like a struggle for endomorphs to lose and shed pounds because of their naturally fat body type.

-It is also because endomorphs have extra slow metabolism, massive bone structure, hearty appetites, and a high tendency to store body fat.
+It is also because endomorphs have an extra slow metabolism, massive bone structure, hearty appetites, and a high tendency to store body fat.
 Compared to other body types, this is the body type that needs more effort to be able to maintain and manage a healthy weight.